The Ultimate Guide to Chicken Houses

 Look for nest-boxes with outside access to save having to open up the coop every time you want to check for eggs.

-Nest-boxes should be lower than the perches or the chickens will roost in them, leading to dirty nesting material and mucky eggs.
+Nest-boxes should ideally be lower than the perches, or the chickens will roost in them, leading to dirty nesting material and mucky eggs.

 Access for chickens

-If you think an automatic pop-hole closer would be useful (and they certainly are), then check the door is suitable to be operated with this device.
+If you think an automatic pop-hole closer would be useful (and they certainly are), check your door is suitable for operating with this device.
+Some cheaper models have smaller motors that will only lift lightweight metal doors.

 Access for you